Zenika/sensei/README.md

 Therefore it is recommended to clone the training repository in the Linux filesystem then to run the alias from WSL2.

-> ⚠ If you use the Windows filesystem, hot reload when changing training content won't work.
+> ⚠ If you use the Windows filesystem, hot reload when changing training content
+> won't work out-of-the-box, but you can set `SENSEI_WATCH_POLL` to `true` to
+> enable it.

 > ⚠ If you use the Windows filesystem and expect to use the alias within Git Bash for Windows, prepend the
 > `--volume` and `--workdir` options with an additional slash